Integral differential forms for superelliptic curves: Computing the lattice of integral differential forms

 \subsection{Reduced bases}

 It will be useful to consider a more abstract situation.
 Let $K$ be as above and $M_K$ a finite-dimensional $K$-vector space.
-Let $F/K$ be a field extension and $v:F\to\ZZ\cup\{\infty\}$ a normalized discrete valuation whose restriction to $K$ is equivalent to $v_K$.
-Set $e:=v_K(\pi)$.
-Let us also fix a $K$-linear embedding $M\inj F$ and an integer $m\in \ZZ$.
+Let $F/K$ be a field extension and $v:F\to\frac{1}{e_v}\ZZ\cup\{\infty\}$ a discrete valuation whose restriction to $K$ is equal to $v_K$.
+Here $e_v$ denotes the ramification index of the extension of valuations $v/v_K$.
+Let us also fix a $K$-linear embedding $M_K \inj F$ and an element $m\in \frac{1}{e_v}\ZZ$.
 The intermediate goal is to determine the $\oo_K$-submodule

 \begin{defn} A system $(f_1,\ldots,f_i)$ of elements of $M_K$ is called {\em reduced} (with respect to $v$) if for all linear combinations $f=\sum_j a_jf_j$, $a_j\in k$, we have

 \end{defn}

 \begin{lem} There exists a reduced basis $(f_1,\ldots,f_n)$ of $M_K$. \end{lem}